NikolaHodson24/ECE_230_Lab_7/README.md

 ## Names

 ## Summary
+In this lab
 ## Lab Questions

 ### 1 - Explain the differences between our Half Adder from last lab and the Half Subtractor from this lab.
+though the output is the same the carry is instead a borrow and is calculated differently from the half adders,
 ### 2 - What about the end around carry of One’s Complement makes it hard to use and implement?
+the carry around causes the circuit to require twice the amount of work and steps to solve the problem
 ### 3 - What is the edge case and problem with Two’s Complement number representation?